Ansett Australia Flight 232: In-flight hijack attempt

 A male passenger, subsequently identified as Miloslav Hrabinec, a Czech migrant, had boarded the flight in Adelaide with a concealed sawn-off .22 ArmaLite rifle and a sheath knife strapped to his leg.
 About a half-hour before the scheduled landing time, as the flight was making its descent into Alice Springs Airport, he emerged from the lavatory, produced the gun, and said to a flight attendant named Gai Rennie, "This is a hijack".

 Gai walked through the cabin followed by the hijacker.
 She then explained to flight attendant Kaye Goreham that the man behind her had a gun.
 All three then moved to the front of the aircraft.
 Gai then advised Captain Young and First Officer Walter Gowans that a man wanted to talk and he had a gun and said it was a hijack.
-However, the Captain said he was in landing mode & would talk to him on the ground.
-The Captain asked Gai, 'What does he want'.
-Gai replied that she didn't know.
+However, Young said he was in landing mode and would talk to him on the ground.
+Young asked Rennie, "What does he want?"
+Rennie replied that she did not know.
 The crew informed Hrabinec that he needed to be seated for landing and he complied.